A Weyl's law for black holes

 In ref. \cite{Jaramillo:2021tmt} a Weyl's law was proposed for BH QNMs.
-QNMs encode the linear response of a resonator under an external perturbation, corresponding to exponentially decaying oscillating solutions to an appropriate wave equation under outgoing boundary conditions in a (generally) non-compact domain $D$ (cf. \cite{Kokkotas:1999bd,Nollert:1999ji,Berti:2009kk,Konoplya:2011qq} for reviews of QNMs in the gravitational seeting and \cite{LalYanVyn17} for optical nanoresonators).
+QNMs encode the linear response of a resonator under an external perturbation, corresponding to exponentially decaying oscillating solutions to an appropriate wave equation under outgoing boundary conditions in a (generally) non-compact domain $D$ (cf. \cite{Kokkotas:1999bd,Nollert:1999ji,Berti:2009kk,Konoplya:2011qq} for reviews of QNMs in the gravitational setting and \cite{LalYanVyn17} for optical nanoresonators).
 Specifically in the BH case, QNM complex frequencies $\omega_n$ (the real part providing the QNM oscillation frequency and the imaginary part the inverse of its time-decay scale) encode invariant information on the BH stationary background.
 A crucial feature of QNM frequencies, in spite of the non-compactness of $D$, is that they form a discrete set.
-The number of frequencies $\omega_n$ in a given circle of the complex plane can therefore be counted and the question of a QNM version of Weyl's law can meaningfully be posed.
-Consequently, QNM Weyl's laws have been the subject of extensive research in the literature (see e.g. \cite{Zworski99,zworski2017mathematical,dyatlov2019mathematical}.
-However, the situation for QNMs is more subtle than in the standard self-adjoint case (\ref{e:Helmhotz}) and a Weyl's law expression analogous to (\ref{e:Weyl_Helmhotz}) is not generic beyond the one-dimensional case and for compact support (or very fastly decaying) scattering potentials~\cite{Zwors87,Froes97}.
+The number of frequencies $\omega_n$ in a given circle of the complex $\omega$-plane can therefore be counted and the question about a possible QNM version of Weyl's law is meaningfully posed.
+Consequently, Weyl's laws for QNMs have been the subject of extensive research (see e.g. \cite{Zworski99,PotWeiBar12,Sjost14,zworski2017mathematical,dyatlov2019mathematical}).
+However, the situation for QNMs (and, likewise and closely related, for non-selfadjoint operators where the spectral theorem is absent; cf.~\cite{Sjostrand2019} and references therein) is more subtle than in the standard selfadjoint case in Eq. (\ref{e:Helmhotz}).
+In particular, a Weyl's law analogous to relation (\ref{e:Weyl_Helmhotz}) is not generic beyond the one-dimensional case and for compact support (or very fastly decaying) scattering potentials~\cite{Zwors87,Froes97}.